Products / Drilling Fluids

 • Increase annular velocity to physically scour bit clean

-Symptoms: Gelatinous lumps, unhydrated polymer balls
+Gelatinous lumps, unhydrated polymer balls.

 • Strain out lumps through screen if possible